-- Student counselling and personal development service offers a range of counselling options and can help you to explore and deal with problems impacting on your academic work as well as your enjoyment of university life.
+- Student Wellbeing Services offers a range of counselling sessions which can help you to explore and deal with problems impacting your academic work as well as your enjoyment of university life.

 - Mental Health Support work alongside you to offer support if your mental health is having a serious impact on your life at University.
 They offer advice if you are concerned about your own or someone else's mental health.

 - The Listening Post is a drop-in service for students, staffed by trained volunteers.
-You'll find then in the heart of the University at the learning gateway, Monday–Friday between 10:00–16:00 (term time only).
+You'll find them in the heart of the University at the learning gateway, Monday–Friday between 10:00–16:00 (term time only).

 - SHINE - is created by students, counsellors and researchers.
 Watch, read, listen, find apps and useful links to the best online resources and information about mental health and well-being.

 - Disability Services may be able to help you with disability-related support, for example, if you have dyslexia or have been diagnosed with a mental health difficulty.

 - Learning development offers help with exam revision and getting organised as well as reading effectively and essay writing.